Parkgate tram-train station

-Rotherham Parkgate (referred to as Parkgate on station signage) is a tram-train stop on the South Yorkshire Supertram network.
-It opened on 25 October 2018, following the opening of the extension from Meadowhall to Rotherham, and serves the suburb of Parkgate in South Yorkshire.
+Parkgate is a tram-train station on the South Yorkshire Supertram network.
+It opened on 25 October 2018, following the opening of the extension from to Rotherham, and serves the suburb of Parkgate in South Yorkshire.

 It is situated next to the Parkgate shopping park, which is located to the north-east of the town centre, near the border with the village of Rawmarsh, South Yorkshire.